guy-allouche/quartz/content/The Talent Prototype.md

 A psionic caster class.
 Replaces the Sorcerer
 #### Psionic Talents
 You have psionic powers that can manifest themselves through different talents.
-For this Prototype, you have powers from the Telekinetics and Telepathy categories
+For this Prototype, you have powers from the Telekinetics and Telepathy categories.
 ##### Basic Telepathy
 You can telepathically communicate with any creature you can see within 60 feet.
 When communicating this way, you can use a language you know, but you can also project simple images, feelings, or ideas.
 More communicating more complex ideas may require an ability check, at the DM's discretion.
 ##### Basic Telekinetics